 More frames are best for...

-Say you’re only shooting 10 products a month for your Aunt Sally’s small-scale pillow embroidery business.
-Sally is a perfectionist and wants to make sure every gem sines with reflections that elegantly fade in and out as it rotates.
+Say you’re only doing 360 product photography of 10 products a month for Baxter Moerman's family-owned jewelry business.
+The owners are perfectionists that want to make sure every gem sines with reflections that elegantly fade in and out as it rotates.
 The 360 view has to look real.
-Shooting more frames (say, 36, for example) won’t kill you because it’s only for a handful of products.
-Why not spend just a few extra minutes to add in those extra frames and keep your perfectionist relative happy?
+Shooting more frames (say, 120 for example) is no big deal because you are only shooting a few products each month.
+Why not spend just a few extra minutes to add in those extra frames and keep your customers happy?

 Quality driven products

-When customers are spinning your products online, the more frames you include, the closer it will look to real life.
+When customers are spinning your products online with a 360 viewer, the more frames you include, the closer it will look to real life.
 There are certain details you just can’t see with fewer frames.
-For example, if a customer is looking to buy a diamond ring for his lucky bride-to-be, you want to have as many frames as possible to ensure that the sparkling highlights are displayed as realistically as they’d look on her actual hand.
+For example, if a customer is looking to buy a diamond ring for a lucky bride-to-be, you want to have as many frames as possible to ensure that the sparkling highlights are displayed as realistically as they’d look in real life.

-This Nialaya bracelet was shot with 36 frames, and that amount does a great job at showing the product with flair and a higher degree of realism.
+This ring by Baxter Moerman was shot with 120 frames, and that amount does a great job at showing the product with flair and a higher degree of realism.
 Even 72 frames would be enough.

 Frame count really depends on the needs of your product.
-However, the “sweet spot” for most people is 36 frames.
-It’s the maximum number of frames that’ll create a smooth rotation without sacrificing the insanely fast loading speed of Imajize's 360 degree product viewer.
+However, the “sweet spot” for most people is 36 frames; It’s has that nice smooth rotation, and creating 36 hi-res photos won't take very much time.

 And one more thing!
-Whatever number you choose, make sure it’s a multiple of four (ex: 20, 28, 36, etc).
-Doing this will give you the precise angles of the front, back, left, and right sides of your product.
-If you shoot 30 frames, for example, you’ll get the perfect shot of the front and back, but will be missing the exact 90 degree shot of the left and right sides.
+Whatever number you choose, try to have it be a multiple of the number four (ex: 20, 28, 36, etc).
+Doing this will give you precise angles of the front, back, left, and right sides of your product.
+If you shoot 10 frames, for example, you’ll get the perfect shot of the front and back, but will be missing the exact 90 degree shot of the left and right sides.